Vincent-Colburn/workbook/src/reflections/wk2/03-Day.md

 ## 3. Outside of writing everything to the console what is a better way to debug your code?

 Read it to a rubber duck, usually while you are explaining the code to your duck you will realize the answer.
-Y
+You can also use debugger to figure out which portion of something is not working.